victos/angular-opensource/projects/ng-busy/README.md

 1.x version is used for angular 5.x

-6.x version is used for angular 6.x, and this version is **not** ready for release
+6.x version is used for angular 6.x

 **NgBusy** can show busy/loading indicators on any promise, or on any Observable's subscription.